amicuchu/NintendoClientsWiki/Friends-Protocol.md

 [[NEX Protocols]] > Friends (0x14)
 ---

-While this protocol is implemented on Nintendo game servers no game seems to have the code to use this protocol.
+This protocol is implemented on Nintendo game servers, but no game seems to have the code to use this protocol.

 | Method ID | Method Name |
 | --- | --- |